nickbrandt/GitLab/PROCESS.md

 New versions of Workhorse can be released by one of the Workhorse maintainers.
 The release process is:

+-   pick a release branch.
+For x.y.0, use `master`.
+For all other versions (x.y.1, x.y.2 etc.) , use `x-y-stable`.
+Also see [below](#versioning)
-- create a merge request to update CHANGELOG and VERSION on the respective release branch (usually `master`)
+-   create a merge request to update CHANGELOG and VERSION on the release branch
-- make sure the new version number adheres to our [versioning standard](#versioning)
 -   merge the merge request
-- run `make release` on the release branch
+-   run `make tag` or `make signed_tag` on the release branch.
+This will make a tag matching the VERSION file.
+-   push the tag to gitlab.com

 ## Versioning